jonoalderson/edge-images/readme.md

 - **404 Errors**: Ensure your provider's image transformation service is properly enabled
 - **Broken Images**: Check that image paths are correctly formatted
 - **Missing Transformations**: Verify that your provider supports the requested transformations

+## Privacy
+Edge Images processes images through third-party edge providers.
+Here's what you need to know about privacy:

+### Data Processing
+- Images are processed through your chosen edge provider (Cloudflare, Accelerated Domains, etc.)
+- No personal data is collected or stored by the plugin itself
+- Image URLs are passed to the edge provider for transformation
+- Original images remain on your server; only public URLs are processed

+### Edge Provider Privacy
+Different providers have different privacy implications:
+- **Cloudflare**: Images are processed according to [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/)
+- **Accelerated Domains**: Images are processed according to [Accelerated Domains' Privacy Policy](https://accelerateddomains.com/privacy/)
+- **BunnyCDN**: Images are processed according to [BunnyCDN's Privacy Policy](https://bunny.net/privacy/)

+### Data Storage
+- The plugin stores your selected settings in your WordPress database
+- No user data is collected or stored
+- No analytics or tracking is performed
+- Cache files may be created in your uploads directory for optimization

+### GDPR Compliance
+- The plugin is GDPR-compliant as it does not collect, store, or process personal data
+- Users should review their chosen edge provider's privacy policy and data processing terms
+- Site owners should update their privacy policy to reflect their use of third-party image processing services